Post-Rezdiffra MASH Drug Discovery: Preclinical Strategy

 Resmetirom's Approval Is a Starting Line, Not a Finish Line

-In March 2024, the FDA granted accelerated approval to Madrigal Pharmaceuticals' Resmetirom (Rezdiffra) as the first-ever MASH therapy1.
-Fibrosis improvement rate: ~25%—which means 75% of patients do not improve.
-That gap is the defining commercial opportunity for follow-on developers.
+In March 2024, the FDA granted accelerated approval to Madrigal Pharmaceuticals' Resmetirom (Rezdiffra) as the first MASH therapy approved at the time14.
+Fibrosis improvement rate: ~25%—meaning about three-quarters of patients failed to achieve the ≥1-stage fibrosis improvement endpoint in MAESTRO-NASH.
+That gap defines the commercial opportunity for follow-on developers.
+(Note: Wegovy/semaglutide also received FDA accelerated approval for MASH in August 2025, ending the single-drug era.)

 This article reviews MAESTRO-NASH highlights and lays out a Post-Rezdiffra targeting and preclinical benchmarking strategy.
 For full clinical data, see the MAESTRO-NASH clinical deep dive.